Liyuna123/Gesture_Controlled_Robot/index.md

 ## Image

 The images below show the updates I made for milestone 2.
-The controller was new to the milestone, and it is powered by a 9V battery.
+The controller was new to the milestone, and it is powered by a 9V battery (refer to Controller Schematics for details on controller).
 I also added the wheels to the  car.
 ![Milestone 2 Robot](Milestone_2_Robot.png)
 ![Milestone 2 Controller](Milestone_2_Controller.png)